 The previous analysis identified 5 options within the economic appraisal.
-Of these the direct defence option was deemed to be the most economically viable option.
-However, the storage option was also viable but with a reduced benefit-cost ratio.
+Of these, the direct defence option was deemed to be the most economically viable option.
+However, the storage option was also viable, but with a reduced benefit-cost ratio.

 These two primary options have been revised to assess the economic viability based on the updated modelling.

-The option for the direct defence is:
+The following options have been reviewed and presented as part of this report:

-Option 1 - Direct defences to the Carron Water and Glaslaw Burn incorporating bridge raising of the Green Bridge, the White Bridge and the Red Bridge.
+- Baseline (Do Minimum) option This represents the current existing situation within Stonehaven and reflects that a number of works have been undertaken since the 2009 flood to manage flood risk.
+This option also reflects the ongoing maintenance of the watercourse undertaken by the Council. - Option 1 Direct defences to the Carron Water and Glaslaw Burn incorporating bridge raising of the Green Bridge, the White Bridge and the Red Bridge.
 Channel modification is also proposed to increase channel capacity.
-This scenario assumes an allowance for climate change within the analysis.

-The option for the flood storage is:

-Option 2 - Flood storage in the catchment upstream of Bridge of Fetteresso.
-Storage is capable of reducing flood flows in the Carron Water from the 0.5% AP (200 year) flood to the minimum channel capacity through Stonehaven (upstream of the Green Bridge); roughly equivalent to a flow in the region of the 50% - 20% AP (2-5 year) flood.
-An allowance for climate change is not supported by this option due to insufficient flood storage capacity.
+This scenario assumes an allowance for climate change within the analysis. - Option 2 Flood storage in the catchment upstream of Bridge of Fetteresso.
+Storage is capable of reducing flood flows in the Carron Water from the 0.5% AP (200 year) flood to the minimum channel capacity through Stonehaven (upstream of the Green Bridge); roughly equivalent to a flow in the region of the 50% 20% AP (2-5 year) flood.
+Works on the Glaslaw Burn are also required. - Option 3 Flood storage in the catchment upstream of Bridge of Fetteresso.
+Storage is capable of reducing flood flows in the Carron Water from the 0.5% AP (200 year) flood to restrict the maximum wall height of defences through Stonehaven to 1.4m.
 Works on the Glaslaw Burn are also required.